Hit-run victim: 'Face up to it'

 With no time to brake, she knew it would not end well, but there was nothing she could do.

-Ryk hit the side of the car at the intersection of Greers and Northcote Rds, Christchurch about 7.15am on Monday.
+Ryk hit the side of the car at the intersection of Greers and Northcote roads, Christchurch about 7.15am on Monday.

 Two cars had indicated to turn right.
 The first car made it through in time, then the second driver made the "crazy" call to follow.